 National Constitution Center

 As the Museum of "We the People," the Constitution Center features hundreds of interactive exhibits, engaging theatrical performances, and original documents of freedom.
-As America’s town hall, the National Constitution Center hosts constitutional debates across a range of broadcast and digital media platforms.
-As a national and international center for civic education, the Constitution Center offers cutting edge constitutional seminars, discussions, course materials, and interactive and digital resources for students of all ages.
+As America’s town hall, the Center hosts constitutional debates across a range of broadcast and digital media platforms.
+As a national and international center for civic education, the Constitution Center offers timely constitutional seminars, discussions, course materials, and digital resources for students of all ages.

 Sign language interpreter